 There is no mandatory minimum sentencing for any of these charges in Warren County, MO.
 Additional sentencing options may also include probation, mandatory counseling, and restitution to the victim.
 Also, if you are convicted of a sex crime in Warren County, MO, you will likely be required to register as a sex offender.
 The length of time you have to remain on the registry will depend on your age and the nature of the crime.
 We will work hard to dismiss or reduce your charges to ones that don’t require sex offender registry.
 Additionally, our skilled Warren County, MO lawyers may be able to help petition for your removal under Missouri Revised Statutes § 589.041.

-If you are facing any of the above charges in Warren County, MO, call Combs Waterkotte right now at (314) 900-HELP or fill out our online contact form to speak with one of our attorneys about your case.
+If you are facing any of the above charges in Warren County, MO, call Combs Waterkotte right now at (314) 900-HELP or contact us online to speak with one of our attorneys about your case.

-If you’re accused of sexual misconduct in Warren County or any other part of Missouri, it is imperative to be aware of your rights, including the presumption of innocence, the right to remain silent, and the right to legal counsel.
-Furthermore, you have the right to a fair trial in accordance with the Sixth Amendment, due process under the 14th Amendment, and protection from self-incrimination under the Fifth Amendment.
+If you’re accused of sexual misconduct in Warren County or any other part of Missouri, it is crucial to understand your rights, including the presumption of innocence, the right to remain silent, and the right to legal counsel.
+Furthermore, you have the right to a fair trial in accordance with the Sixth Amendment, due process under the 14th Amendment, and protection against self-incrimination as stipulated in the Fifth Amendment.

-Our sexual misconduct defense attorneys in Warren County, MO can help walk you through the legal process, which can be particularly lengthy and complex.
+Our sexual misconduct defense lawyers in Warren County, MO are here to guide you through the legal process, which can be especially lengthy and complex.
 It typically involves:

 - Investigation